IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2-install.md

 ## Creating a Streaming Analytics service on Bluemix

 Before you can download Streams Runner, you must have a Streaming Analytics service so that you can open the Streams Console.
-For a video demonstration of creating the service, see [Creating a Streaming Analytics service on IBM Bluemix](https://ibm.box.com/s/fz0mq6plxuiqx8dfjtwenldyr6vopolz).
+The following video demonstrates how to create the service.

-`Need updated link???`
+<iframe width="560" height="315" src="https://www.youtube.com/embed/zz0jqt61Xkg" frameborder="0" allowfullscreen></iframe>

-To create a Streaming Analytics service:
+<br>To create a Streaming Analytics service:

 1. On the [Bluemix catalog](https://console.ng.bluemix.net/catalog/services/streaming-analytics/?cm_mc_uid=05407033353914938482142&amp;cm_mc_sid_50200000=) page, log in.
 If you don't yet have a Bluemix account, you can create one.
 2. On the Bluemix dashboard page, click **Catalog**.